zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-It is necessary to consider the implications of the natural unit conventions on the dimensions of the electromagnetic field.
+It is necessary to consider the implications of the system of natural units on the dimensions of the electromagnetic field.
 By combining Newton's second law \\( (F = m a) \\) with the expression of the Lorentz force (given by Eqn.
 2.3), it is easy to see that, in general, the dimensions of the electric and the magnetic vectors obey the relation

 $$ \tag{1y.14}
 	\lbrack \bm{E} \rbrack
 	= \lbrack (c/\eta_1) \bm{B} \rbrack.
 $$

-More specifically, in the SI unit convention, the time-domain electric field is measured as follows \[[17](#references) (ch.
+More specifically, in the system of SI units, the time-domain electric field is measured as follows \[[17](#references) (ch.
 1.8)\]:

 $$ \tag{1y.15}
 	\lbrack \bm{E} \rbrack_{si}